Iwona Blazwick: Early years

-In 2022 Iwona Blazwick announced she was stepping down as director of the Whitechapel Gallery in London after two decades.
-She remained emeritus curator until 2023.

-Since June 2022 she is the Chair of the Royal Commission for Al-'Ula’s Public Art Expert Panel, overseeing the large-scale, site-specific commissions planned for the Wadi AlFann area located in the vast northwest region of the archaeological and historical site.
+In June 2022 she became head of the public art expert panel of the Royal Commission for Al-'Ula in Saudi Arabia.

+When the Istanbul Biennial’s advisory board unanimously chose Defne Ayas as curator for the event’s 2024 edition, the Istanbul Foundation for Culture and Arts (İKSV) rejected the board’s recommendation and instead appointed Blazwick; at the time of her selection, Blazwick was a serving member of the advisory panel tasked with choosing a curator for the biennial.
+Responding to public criticism, Blazwick stepped down in early 2024.

 Writing

 Blazwick has written monographs and articles on many contemporary artists and published extensively on themes and movements in modern and contemporary art, exhibition histories and art institutions.
 Her writings include monographs on Gary Hume (Other Criteria, 2012) and Cornelia Parker (Thames and Hudson, 2013); and contributions to monographs and exhibition catalogues on Hannah Collins, Keith Coventry, Elmgreen and Dragset, Fischli and Weiss, Ceal Floyer, Katharina Fritsch, Roni Horn, Ilya Kabakov, Alex Katz, Paul McCarthy, Cornelia Parker, Annie Ratti, Hannah Starkey, Lawrence Weiner and Rachel Whiteread; and anthologies including Fresh Cream in 2001.
 She was editor of the Tate Modern: The Handbook and Century City.

-She also writes art criticism for numerous periodicals.
+Blazwick also writes art criticism for numerous periodicals.
 She contributes occasional reviews and commentaries for BBC and Channel Four television and BBC radio.
 She also wrote the introduction for Talking Art: Interviews with Artists Since 1976, published by Ridinghouse and Art Monthly and featuring the best interviews from the latter's 30-year run.
 Blazwick is series editor of Documents of Contemporary Art; co-published with MIT Press these anthologies bring together the most important texts by artists, critics and historians on the big themes in art today, ranging from Participation to Failure.

+Other activities

+Blazwick chaired the Cultural Strategy Group at London's City Hall, appointed by Mayor Boris Johnson.
+She also served on the advisory boards of the Government Art Collection; Sculpture in the City; and the Trafalgar Square Fourth Plinth Commission.

-Blazwick has sat on several art prize juries, including the Turner Prize (1993), the Jerwood Painting Prize (1997), the 2002 Wexner Prize (as a member of Ohio's Wexner Center's International Arts Advisory Council), the Clark Prize for Writing (2010/12) and the John Moores Painting Prize (2012).
-She is chair of the MaxMara Art Prize for Women and a standing member of the jury for Film London's Jarman Award; and a member of the Fourth Plinth Committee.
+Blazwick has sat on several art prize juries, including for the Turner Prize (1993), the Jerwood Painting Prize (1997), the 2002 Wexner Prize (as a member of Ohio's Wexner Center's International Arts Advisory Council), the Clark Prize for Writing (2010/12), the Menil Collection's Walter Hopps Award for Curatorial Achievement (2011) and the John Moores Painting Prize (2012).
+She was part of the juries that selected Helen Cammock as recipient of the Max Mara Art Prize for Women in 2018 and Nalini Malani as recipient of the Joan Miró Prize in 2019.
+She is a standing member of the jury for Film London's Jarman Award.
+She has sat on the selection panel of the Sky Academy Arts Scholarship.

-Blazwick is a Trustee of Harewood House in Yorkshire; and serves on the Advisory Boards of the Government Art Collection; the Paul Mellon Centre for British Art; Sculpture in the City; and the Trafalgar Square Fourth Plinth Commission.
-She was on the Advisory Board of Documenta 13, jury for the 2015, 2017, 2019, 2021 Istanbul Biennale, and board of the MAXXI Museum in Rome.
+Blazwick was on the advisory board of Documenta 13, jury for the 2015, 2017, 2019, 2021 Istanbul Biennale.
+In 2021, she was part of the search committee that helped select Kasia Redzisz and Bernard Blistène as artistic directors of KANAL - Centre Pompidou.